soyapo/Codeforces/README.md

 Scripts to Codeforces problems, submitted by me.
 Most of them tend to work.

-Categorized by alhphabet tag of the problem, and then the language of the script (C++ & Pyhton).
+Categorized by alphabet tag of the problem, and then the language of the script (C++ & Pyhton).

 Ignore arya-feshar.cpp.